DIY Ganesha Clay Sculpture At Home USA

-Ganesha is Hindu Deity and he is worshipped widely around the world.
+Ganesha is a Hindu Deity and he is worshipped widely around the world.
 He is usually identified as the Elephant Headed God and is believed to be the remover of all obstacles.

 how to make clay ganesha at home